sferik/twitter-ruby/README.md

 * It is implemented in just 2,000 lines of Ruby code
 * With over 4,000 lines of specs, the spec-to-code ratio is over 2:1
-* The spec suite contains over 600 examples and runs in under 2 seconds
+* The spec suite contains 700 examples and runs in about 2 seconds
 * It has 100% C0 code coverage (the tests execute every line of source code at least once)
 * It is comprehensive: you can request all documented Twitter REST API resources (over 100 resources)
 * This gem works on every major Ruby implementation, including JRuby and Rubinius
 * The first version was released on November 26, 2006